tacoapp/help.tacoapp.com/_posts/2013-07-28-quick-start.md

 order: 0
 ---

-## Connectors!

-Taco works by interfacing with the task lists you already use.
-The world doesn't need another way to create tasks, which is why you can't create tasks in Taco.
+On Taco's [Connectors][] page, link the services you use and love.
+Takes about 10 seconds.

+### How's this work?

-Link the services you use and love by clicking the "Connectors" icon.
-On [Connectors][], choose a service.
-You'll either be prompted to approve Taco's access (for services which support OAuth) or be prompted for access information (such as an API key).
+Choose a service.
+You'll either be prompted to approve Taco's access or be prompted for access information (such as an API key).

-When a connector is authorized, Taco will display a message like this and will immediately try to obtain related tasks:
+When a connector is authorized, Taco will display a message like this and then fetch your tasks:

 !["Connector activated.
 We're trying to retrieve tasks right now."]({{ site.url }}/assets/images/sync-message.png)

-See the "Connectors" sidebar section for details about each connector's sync behavior.
+Many connectors can filter tasks too, like to only retrieve certain projects.
+For details, see each connector's help page.

 ## Using Taco